I am a mom to five boys, and I love teaching, writing, and crafts. I currently live in a small town in the Rocky Mountains.

 - Make pickling solution by mixing vinegar, sugar, mustard and horseradish together in a pan.
 Simmer for 15 minutes.

 - Pack onions into hot jars.
 Adding one bay leaf and one piece of pepper to each jar when jar is half filled.

 - Pour boiling pickling solution over onions and seal at once.

-Makes 4 half-pint jars, 2 pint jars or 1 quart jar.
+Makes four half-pint jars, two pint jars, or one quart jar.

 - For printable version of recipe, see here.

 You probably won't find Egyptian onions in a store.
 They are not sold in gardening catalogs.
 So, where do you get them?

 The best place to get Egyptian onions is from someone who grows them.
 Ask around, and keep your eyes open as you drive through different neighbor hoods.
 Once you have some, don't be stingy!

 Look online.
 Here is one source I found.